AuthorOfTheSurf/KobraScript/README.md

 ==============
 KobraScript is a language that harvests the power of JavaScript with an incredibly intuitive syntax.

+## Install
+You can install KobraScript into your global environment so that you can execute KobraScript programs from anywhere.
+To do so, clone this repo, `cd` into the directory and run this command:

+    npm install . -g

+You can execute KobraScript programs like so:

+    kobra <name_of_program.ks>

+To see a list of commands, just type:

+    kobra

 #### Kobra Demands Respect (Hello, world!)
 Say my name...